- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Rinse your mouth or brush your teeth with a soft toothbrush after eating.
 Rinse the toothbrush in warm water to soften the bristles even more.

-- Use soft foam mouth swabs or gauze wrapped around a Popsicle stick or tongue depressor to brush teeth if a soft toothbrush causes bleeding.
+- Use soft foam mouth swabs or gauze wrapped around a Popsicle stick or tongue depressor to clean teeth if a soft toothbrush causes bleeding.

 - Avoid store-bought mouthwash.
 See the section called “Mouth dryness” to learn how to make a gentle mouth rinse.

-- Eat foods that are soft and smooth in consistency and high in calories and protein.
+- Eat foods that are soft, smooth, and high in calories and protein.
 Refrigerated soft foods, such as ice cream, applesauce, puddings, and yogurt, are helpful because cold helps to control bleeding.

-- Put hard foods, such as apples, pears, etc., in the blender.
+- Puree hard foods, such as apples, pears, etc., in the blender.

 - Avoid hot drinks, such as coffee and tea.
-Heat enlarges blood vessels and can worsen bleeding.
+Heat enlarges blood vessels and can make bleeding worse.

-- Apply cream or salve to lips to prevent dryness.
+- Put cream or salve on lips to prevent dryness.

 - If you wear dentures, keep them out of your mouth, especially if they do not fit well.

 - Avoid aspirin products.
 Check labels of over-the-counter drugs to be sure they don’t contain aspirin, or check with your pharmacist.